-In an election campaign that is dominated by the economy, slow job growth and the nation’s fiscal crisis, this week’s attack on the American consulate in Benghazi, Libya thrusted international affairs and national security back on the agenda, at least for a short while.
+In an election campaign that is dominated by the economy, slow job growth and the nation’s fiscal crisis, this week’s attack on the American consulate in Benghazi put international affairs and national security back on the agenda, at least for a short while.

-Incumbent president Barack Obama is confronted with one of the most tragic diplomatic crises in recent American history as his ambassador to Libya and three more Americans were killed in a raid on the consulate building in Benghazi.
-Protests also erupted at embassies in Cairo, Egypt and the capital of Yemen.
+Incumbent president Barack Obama is confronted with one of the most tragic diplomatic crises in recent American history as his ambassador to Libya and three more Americans were killed in a raid on the consulate building.

-It is not uncommon for American diplomatic posts to attract agitation.
-Locals who disagree with American foreign policy or the way in which the United States conduct themselves on the world stage often take to the streets and protest in front of embassy grounds.
+It is not uncommon for American diplomats to attract agitation.
+Locals who disagree with American foreign policy often take to the streets and protest in front of embassy grounds.

-At a moment when President Obama is holding a comfortable lead over his Republican challenger Mitt Romney on foreign policy and national-security issues, the attack in Libya and the murder of four American officials in that country puts him in the hot seat, less than two months before Americans head to the polls.
+At a moment when President Obama is holding a comfortable lead over his Republican challenger, Mitt Romney, on foreign policy, the attack in Libya and the murder of four American officials in that country puts him in the hot seat less than two months before Americans head to the polls.

 Sensing an opportunity to steal some of that support, Romney and his campaign issued a number of statements and press releases linking the Libya attack to Obama’s policy in the region, calling it the latest example of America’s inability to project leadership under the Democrat.

 In particular, an official release from the United States embassy in Cairo that read, “We firmly reject the actions by those who abuse the universal right of free speech to hurt the religious beliefs of others,” provided Romney with an opening.